 All students at Snowfields Academy have an Education, Health and Care Plan (EHCP).
-At Snowfields, class sizes are small so as to enable learners to focus and to receive good levels of personalised support in the classroom.
+At Snowfields, class sizes are small to enable learners to focus and to receive good levels of personalised support in the classroom.

 A highly-supportive pastoral structure is central to the academy, placing the needs of each student first, and a commitment to instilling British values and delivering a strong Spiritual, Moral, Social and Cultural (SMSC) education is evident within the curriculum.
 Staff at Snowfields Academy are trained to support those with both mental health difficulties and other behavioural needs, and all students and their families have access to the support they need, including contact with trained Emotional Literacy Support Assistants (ELSA).
 An emphasis is placed on preparing learners for their lives after school and supporting them in identifying and achieving their aspirations, and as a result students have the option of making choices from a blended curriculum which combines both vocational and academic subjects.
 Regardless of their pathway choice, every student experience is tailored to suit the needs and ambitions of each individual learner.